Jakob-Bach/Alternative-Feature-Selection/afs_package/README.md

 `AlternativeFeatureSelector` is the topmost abstract superclass.
-It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous (sum-aggregation and min-aggregation).
+It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two solver-based search procedures, i.e., sequential as well as simultaneous (sum-aggregation and min-aggregation).
 For defining a new feature-selection method, you should create a subclass of `AlternativeFeatureSelector`.
 In particular, you need to define how to solve the optimization problem of alternative feature selection by overriding the abstract method `select_and_evaluate()`.